Spectory/debugging_dev_meeting/README.md

  - Always improve yourself. if you are not happy with your current work, improve it, or at least understand what is wrong. next time, do it better.

 #### Design & Architecture
-Programs a divided into modules.
+Programs are divided into modules.
 Every module has its role and purpose.
 It helps you keep DRY principle and code quality.

 Some tasks can be quite complex, and won't be completed in one coding session.
 We want to make sure that if & when we drop or hand over a task to someone els, it will be easy to pickup.

 Overall, sound architecture also prevents bugs.
 When program parts are not well defined/written we start seeing mutant modules that does many things, code duplication, and spaghetti code.

-Before racing ahead and writing hundreds of lines of code, take some time an ponder about your task.
+Before racing ahead and writing hundreds of lines of code, take some time an ponder about the task at hand.
-  - How does it fit the big picture.
+  - How does it fit the 'big picture'.
   - What are the feature requirements exactly?
   - Do I have sufficient knowledge in order to complete the task, or need more time for research.
   - What are the feature components and how they interact with each other.